werkNET

 Orientation in higher education - who advises on what?

-Hamburg's universities, the Studierendenwerk Hamburg, student representatives, municipal offices and local counseling centers offer prospective and current students a variety of attractive services and a wide range of counseling.
+Hamburg's universities, the Studierendenwerk Hamburg, student representatives, municipal offices and local counseling centers offer prospective and current students a variety of attractive services and a wide range of counseling centre.
 To help you quickly find the right office for your needs, the Counselling Centre Social & International Affairs - BeSI will be happy to tell you who you can contact.

 German language courses before studying - where can I find offers in Hamburg?

 You can find providers of German language courses before your studies, for example, at language schools that prepare students for the TestDaF exam.
+See here for further information on language schools and classes in Hamburg.

 Register residence in Hamburg - where is it possible?